joaquimcampos/DeepSplines/README.rst

   * `Learning Activation Functions in Deep (Spline) Neural Networks <http://bigwww.epfl.ch/publications/bohra2003.html>`_  [1]_
   * `Deep Neural Networks with Trainable Activations and Controlled Lipschitz Constant <http://bigwww.epfl.ch/publications/aziznejad2001.html>`_  [2]_

-* Enable a seamless integration of Deep Spline activation functions in a custom neural network.
+* Enable a seamless integration of deep spline activation functions in a custom neural network

 The proposed scheme is based on the theoretical work of